DarthVanger/NeuralNotes/README.md

 -----------
 Tool for organizing thoughts (notes), storing them in tree structure.
 Instead of database, I use filesystem:
 Every note (thought) is represented by directory with "thought.txt" file inside.
-This is like a usual filesystem, but every directory has a thought (note, description).
+This is like a usual filesystem, but every directory has a thought (or call it a note, a description).
 In Brain you can attach folders and files to your "thoughts", this done simply by putting files in the thought's directory.

 For example:
 Brain (root folder)